Guest post by Toby Garbett

 Some Posts You Might Also Like:

-Karrimor Ambassador: If you follow me on Twitter, you will already have heard that I was really lucky to be chosen by Karrimor to be one of their ambassadors.
+Karrimor Ambassador.
+Secondly, if you follow me on Twitter, you will already have heard?
+I was really lucky to be chosen by Karrimor to be one of their ambassadors.
 This means I get to try out and review some of the Karrimor range.
 How cool!?
 Karrimor Ambassador.

-London Marathon Countdown : 1 Month 7 Day: London marathon update: London Marathon Countdown : 1 Month 7 Day.
+London Marathon Countdown : 1 Month 7 Day.
+Last but not least, London marathon update: London Marathon Countdown : 1 Month 7 Day.